Aliases for TRAF3IP2 Gene

 GeneCards Summary for TRAF3IP2 Gene

 TRAF3IP2 (TRAF3 Interacting Protein 2) is a Protein Coding gene.
 Diseases associated with TRAF3IP2 include Candidiasis, Familial, 8 and Psoriasis Susceptibility 13.
-Among its related pathways are IL-17 Family Signaling Pathways and 4-1BB Pathway.
+Among its related pathways are IL-17 Family Signaling Pathways and Cytokine production by Th17 cells in CF (Mouse model).

 UniProtKB/Swiss-Prot for TRAF3IP2 Gene